USS Pursuit (1861)

 USS Pursuit was a bark purchased at New York City on 3 September 1861; and was commissioned 17 December 1861, Acting Volunteer Lt.
 David Cate in command.

 Service history

 Assigned to the Gulf blockade

 Assigned to the East Gulf Blockading Squadron, she operated off the Florida coast, with several cruises to Cuba, during the course of the American Civil War.

 Intercepting and capturing blockade runners

 Operating as named, she captured her first prize, the schooner Anna Belle, off Apalachicola, Florida 6 March 1862.
 In April she took the sloop La Fayette (4th) and the steamer Florida (6th), both in St. Joseph's Bay near Pensacola, Florida, and on 28 May she ran down the schooner Andromeda off the Cuban coast.

+On 27 March 1863, while laying off Gadsden's Point in Tampa Bay, the crew spotted smoke on the beach and three people waving a white flag.
+Suspecting them to be either runaway slaves or Confederate deserters, the Pursuit sent a boat under a flag of truce.
+It appeared that two of the people on shore were in women's clothing "with their hands and faces blackened."
+Upon the boat touching the beach, an ambush was sprung as the three people turned out to be Confederates.
+Roughly 100 armed men revealed themselves and demanded the boat and its small crew surrender.
+When the men from the Pursuit refused, the Confederates unleashed a volley, injuring four of the crew including the officer in charge.
+As the boat pulled away from the beach back to the Pursuit, the ship was able to bring its guns to bear and fired four shells into the group of rebels, seemingly without effect.

 On 23 June 1863 she captured the sloop Kate at the mouth of the Indian River and, at the end of December, destroyed two salt works on St. Joseph's Bay.